snoplus/oxsx/HOWTO.md

 or with the `FitComponent` `SetParameter()` method.
 For the latter, the name of the mean & sigma parameters are given by `means_i` & `stddevs_i` respectively, where `i` here corresponds to the index of the dimension of interest.
-(Note - the actual parameter names are handles not within the `Gaussian` class itself, but within a helper class called `GaussianFitter`.
+(Note - the actual parameter names are handled not within the `Gaussian` class itself, but within a helper class called `GaussianFitter`.
 Despite the name, this latter class doesn't fit a Gaussian, but instead holds the fit parameters.)
 You can evaluate the `Gaussian` at any point in the n-dimensional space, and